Daredevil (film): Cast

-By appearance, he is an overweight corporate head that takes the name Wilson Fisk, but in fact he is the sole person running organized crime, under the moniker of Kingpin.
-Kingpin is the murderer of Matt's father, and the man responsible for the hiring of Bullseye, with the intention of having the Natchios family murdered.
+By appearance, he is an overweight corporate head that takes the name Wilson Fisk, but in fact, he is the sole person running organized crime, under the moniker of Kingpin.
+Kingpin is the murderer of Matt's father and the man responsible for the hiring of Bullseye, with the intention of having the Natchios family murdered.
 Michael Clarke Duncan signed on for the role in January 2002, though he had been attached far earlier.
 When Duncan was cast, he weighed 290 pounds.
 He was asked to gain 40 pounds for the role in order to fit the physique of Kingpin.
-In order to do this, he would lift weights for 30 minutes a day, and power-lifted with one or two reps a day, as well as eating whatever he wanted.
+To do this, he would lift weights for 30 minutes a day, and power-lifted with one or two reps a day, as well as eating whatever he wanted.
 Duncan's biggest concern was that he was black, while Kingpin has always been portrayed as white.
 Also, Duncan provided the voice for Kingpin in Spider-Man: The New Animated Series.
 He spoke on the fan's loyalty to the source material by saying "they watch movies to say, 'Hey, that's not like the comic book.'
 But I want them to get past that and just see the movie for what it is and see me for what I am—an actor."